metagol/metagol/README.md

-# Metagol

 Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework.
-Releases are [here](https://github.com/metagol/metagol/releases).
 Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.

-## Using Metagol
+#### Using Metagol

 Metagol is written in Prolog and runs with both Yap and SWI.
 To use Metagol, consult the 'metagol.pl' file.
 The following code demonstrates using Metagol to learn the grandparent relation given the mother and father relations as background knowledge.